amyxg/Terracotta_Coffee/README.md

 <strong>4.
 Rewards </strong>

 - Image + link for plants on sale with corresponding reward point needed
-- Purpose :Users are able to join a loyalty program as a way to attract and retain customers.
+- Purpose: Users are able to join a loyalty program as a way to attract and retain customers.
 This will encourage customers to interact more with the business.
 Special incentives (discounts, merch, etc) allow business to have repeat clients, which can assist in a business growth.